MargaretVelto/stat209-git-mini-lab/README.md

 # stat209-git-mini-lab
-Repository for the Git mini-lab in STAT 209: Data Visualization and Cmputing by Colin Dawson
+Local repository for the Git mini-lab in STAT 209: Data Visualization and Computing, taught by Colin Dawson, due 09/24/19